wrgr/cppbook/assignments.md

 It's really important to get this done on time, because it will help us strategize with you on a payment strategy for school!

-If you are not eligible for an FSAID, instead of completing this assignment, please write a (1-page minimum) essay explaining *specifics* of your strategy to pay for college and how you plan to overcome this barrier.
+If you are not eligible for an FSAID, instead of completing this assignment, please write a (1-page minimum) essay explaining *specifics* of your strategy to pay for college, specifically how it relates to how you plan to overcome this barrier (different than Scholarship Activity I).
+A starting point is [here](http://www.maldef.org/leadership/scholarships/index.html).
 Please also include any questions you have for us and email directly to Will by the deadline.

 (The FSA ID replaced the Federal Student Aid PIN on May 10, 2015.
 If you haven’t logged in to a Federal Student Aid site (such as fafsa.gov or StudentLoans.gov) since then, you will need to create an FSA ID before you can log on in the future.
 If you already have a PIN, you can link your information to your new FSA ID by entering your PIN while registering for your FSA ID.
 This will save you time when registering for your FSA ID.)
 If you’ve forgotten your PIN, don’t worry; you can either enter the answer to your PIN “challenge question” during the FSA ID registration process to link your PIN, or you can just create your FSA ID from scratch.)